kamyargerami/sms-gateway/README.md

 ---

 ## 🛠️ Makefile Commands Reference

-Here are all the available commands to manage the application:

 - **`make build`**: Builds the Docker images via docker-compose.
 - **`make up`**: Starts the Docker Compose stack in the background.